WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 });
 ```

-`once` is optional, and, if empty, will default to false.
-If `once` is set to true, the automatic beacon will only be sent for the next `reserved.top_navigation` event.
-Beacons will not be sent for subsequent `reserved.top_navigation` events.

 `setReportEventDataForAutomaticBeacons` can also be invoked in the click handler of an anchor tag, and will be sent on navigation:

 ```